aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/working-with-project-properties/_index.md

 - CURRENCY: the three-letter currency code, for example USD, GBP or AUD, passed as a string.
 - CURRENCY_DIGITS: the number of numbers after the decimal point, for example 2 (100.00) or 3 (100.000), passed as an integer.
 - CURRENCY_SYMBOL: the currency symbol, for example $ or £, passed as a string.
-  CURRENCY_SYMBOL_POSITIO: the position of the currency symbol, for example before ($100) or after (100$).
+- CURRENCY_SYMBOL_POSITION: the position of the currency symbol, for example before ($100) or after (100$).
 CurrencySymbolPosition takes a value from the CurrencySymbolPositionType enumeration.

 ### **Reading Currency Properties**
 The following piece of code reads a project's currency properties.